A TRUSTED LEADER in diverse, high-yield and risk-managed investments

 Every potential loan opportunity is initially screened by us for viability.
 If those requirements are met, a due diligence process follows which involves both in-house and out-sourced teams.
 This process substantiates real estate value and potential title claims.
 It is important to note that every loan is secured by a first position Trust Deed on real property and the borrower’s personal guaranty.
 This process has been honed for almost 20 years and has a proven track record for identifying high quality loans with high quality collateral.

-Each transaction is unique, but typically a loan has a 9% - 13% annual percentage rate (APR) and a loan to value ratio (LTV) of 50% - 65%, this is the ratio of the amount loaned to the value of the collateral.
-The original term of a loan is generally 6 - 12 months.
+Each transaction is unique, but typically a loan has a 10% - 13% annual percentage rate (APR) and a loan to value ratio (LTV) of up to 65%, this is the ratio of the amount loaned to the value of the collateral.
+The original term of a loan is generally 3 - 12 months.
 However, most loans include optional extensions of 1 – 12 months, which can be exercised if the loan is in good standing.
 This gives borrowers additional time to complete their work, if necessary, and gives Miller Bates scheduled check in points to assess the borrowers' performance.
 In our experience, most borrowers do exercise their extensions.
 Keep this in mind when considering whether the specified timeline is appropriate for your portfolio.

 The Product